 If you would like to explore from Leeds by train the North East Rover may be of use.
 This ticket offers 197 miles of travel on the East Coast Mainline from Retford to Berwick on Tweed.
 The area covered is bounded by Newcastle - Carlisle - Settle - Bradford - Halifax - Huddersfield - Sheffield - Retford - Cleethorpes - the North Sea coast plus Newcastle and Berwick on Tweed.
 Leeds falls within this area.
-Harrogate line included from 2013.
+Harrogate line now included.

 - Budget Travel